“If I had eight hours to chop down a tree, I’d spend the first six of them sharpening my axe.”

 What is Metasploit?

 In learning how to use Metasploit, a degree of prerequisite knowledge is expected and required of students before the content provided in this course will be useful.
 If you find you are unfamiliar with a certain topic, we recommend you spend time engaging in self research on the problem before attempting the module.
-There is nothing more satisfying than solving problems yourself, so we highly encourage you to Try Harder™
+There is nothing more satisfying than solving a problem yourself, so we highly encourage you to Try Harder™